 Contact The Law Offices of Bryan R. Kazarian Today

 If you are under investigation for a crime, the skilled legal team at The Law Offices of Bryan R. Kazarian can help.
 Whether the police simply asked you a few questions, or you were arrested and named as a suspect, you have rights.
 Our highly knowledgeable attorneys have extensive experience in all areas of criminal law, and we have been protecting the rights of individuals charged with crimes for more than 16 years.
 If you are a suspect in a criminal investigation, don’t go it alone.
-Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a free and confidential consultation about your case.
+Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.